-8.30 (2) If no registration statement has been filed by or on behalf of a candidate for state or local office in accordance with s.
-11.05 (2g) or (2r) by the applicable deadline for filing nomination papers by such the candidate, or the deadline for filing a declaration of candidacy for an office for which nomination papers are not filed, the name of the candidate may not appear on the ballot.
-This subsection may not be construed to exempt a candidate from applicable penalties if he or she files a registration statement later than the time prescribed in ss.
+6 8.30(2) If no registration statement has been filed by or on behalf of a candidate 7 for state or local office in accordance with s.
+11.05 (2g) or (2r) by the applicable 8 deadline for filing nomination papers by such the candidate, or the deadline for filing 9 a declaration of candidacy for an office for which nomination papers are not filed, the 10 name of the candidate may not appear on the ballot.
+This subsection may not be 11 construed to exempt a candidate from applicable penalties if he or she files a registration statement later than the time prescribed in ss.
 11.01 (1) and 11.05 (2g).

-Section 9.
+1213 SECTION 8.
 8.35 (4) (a) 1. a. and b. of the statutes are amended to read:

-8.35 (4) (a) 1. a.
-Donated to the former candidate's local or state political party if If the former candidate was a partisan candidate or, donated to the former candidate's local or state political party, donated to the a charitable organization of the former candidate's choice or the charitable organization chosen or transferred to the board for deposit in the Wisconsin election campaign fund, as instructed by the former candidate or, if the candidate left no instruction, by the former candidate's next of kin if the former candidate is deceased, or if no choice is made returned to the donors on a proportional basis; or b.
-If the former candidate was a nonpartisan candidate, donated to the a charitable organization of the former candidate's choice or the charitable organization chosen or transferred to the board for deposit in the Wisconsin election campaign fund, as instructed by the former candidate or, if the candidate left no instruction, by the former candidate's next of kin if the former candidate is deceased;
+148.35 (4) (a) 1. a.
+Donated to the former candidate's local or state political party 15if If the former candidate was a partisan candidate or, donated to the former 16 candidate's local or state political party, donated to the a charitable organization of 17the former candidate's choice or the charitable organization chosen or transferred to the board for deposit in the Wisconsin election campaign fund, as instructed by the 18 former candidate or, if the candidate left no instruction, by the former candidate's 19 20next of kin if the former candidate is deceased, or if no choice is made returned to the donors on a proportional basis; or 21 b.
+If the former candidate was a nonpartisan candidate, donated to the a charitable organization of the former candidate's choice or the charitable organization chosen or transferred to the board for deposit in the Wisconsin election campaign fund, as instructed by the former candidate or, if the candidate left no instruction, by the former candidate's next of kin if the former candidate is deceased; 1 $\mathbf{2}$ or

-Section 10.
-8.35 (4) (c) and (d) of the statutes are amended to read:

-8.35 (4) (c) The transfer to the replacement candidate under par. (b) shall be made and reported to the appropriate filing officer in a special report submitted by the former candidate's campaign treasurer.
-If the former candidate is deceased and was serving as his or her own campaign treasurer, the former candidate's petitioner or personal representative shall file the report and make the transfer required by par. (b), if any and file the report.
-The report shall be made in the manner provided under s.
+3 SECTION 9.
+8.35 (4) (c) and (d) of the statutes are amended to read: 8.35 (4) (c) The transfer to the replacement candidate under par. (b) shall be 4 $\mathbf{5}$ made and reported to the appropriate filing officer in a special report submitted by 6 the former candidate's campaign treasurer.
+If the former candidate is deceased and 7 was serving as his or her own campaign treasurer, the former candidate's petitioner 8 or personal representative shall file the report and make the transfer required by 9 par. (b), if any and file the report.
+The report shall be made in the manner provided 10 under s.
 11.21 (16), if applicable, or otherwise at the appropriate interval under s.
-11.20 (2) or (4) and shall include a complete statement of all contributions, disbursements and incurred obligations pursuant to s.
-11.06 (1) covering the period from the day after the last date covered on the former candidate's most recent report to the date of disposition.
+11 11.20 (2) or (4) and shall include a complete statement of all contributions, 12 disbursements and incurred obligations pursuant to s.
+11.06 (1) covering the period 13from the day after the last date covered on the former candidate's most recent report 14 to the date of disposition.

-(d) The newly appointed candidate shall file his or her report in the manner provided under s.
-11.21 (16), if applicable, or otherwise at the next appropriate interval under s.
+(d) The newly appointed candidate shall file his or her report in the manner 16 provided under s.
+11.21 (16), if applicable, or otherwise at the next appropriate 17interval under s.
 11.20 (2) or (4) after his or her appointment.
-The appointed candidate shall include any transferred funds moneys in his or her first report.
+The appointed 18 candidate shall include any transferred funds moneys in his or her first report.